Marquam Building: History

 Philip Augustus Marquam acquired the lot at the corner of SW Sixth and Morrison from William W. Chapman in 1854 as payment of $500 in legal fees.
 Marquam resided on the property and constructed other dwellings, but in the late 1880s he began planning the Marquam Grand Opera House and the Marquam Building, adjoining structures that would cost him $600,000.

 Marquam Grand Opera House

-The Marquam Grand Opera House, a five-story structure adjoining the Marquam Building, opened in 1890 and was demolished in 1976.
+The Marquam Grand Opera House, a five-story structure adjoining the Marquam Building, opened in 1890 and was demolished in 1922.
 An early manager was future Portland mayor George Luis Baker.
-The opera house, later known under a series of names including Loews Theater, the Hippodrome, the Pantages, and the Orpheum, opened to highly complementary reviews.
+The opera house, later known as the Orpheum and the Baker Theatre, opened to highly complimentary reviews.
 A Portland newspaper, The Oregonian, called it "one of the neatest theaters of the west."
 Another review offered higher praise: "The Marquam...will eclipse all other such buildings in the northwest.
 It yields the palm to only one on the Pacific coast, the grand opera house in San Francisco, and that only to a small degree as regards size."
 But critics were not as complementary when describing the Marquam Building.